 Unbeknownst to him or his home school district, Mr. Castillo also had the distinguished honor of having his own elementary school from Palmdale attend the awards luncheon.
 The superintendant, principal and some of his own childhood bilingual elementary school teachers from the district were present to congratulate him after he received his award.
 As a child, he attended the Palmdale School District’s designated bilingual school.
 Some of the bilingual Palmdale teachers in attendance were busily texting back to their school letting them know that one of their own students was receiving an award.
 That bilingual student from Palmdale will soon be a bilingual teacher like one of them.

-UCI’s Multiple Subject Teacher Credential Program has a larger group of bilingual students enrolled in their program this year.
+UCI’s Multiple Subject Teacher Credential Program has a larger group of bilingual students this year.
 Various languages were represented at the annual orientation meeting before the start of fall quarter.
-The majority of their bilingual candidates are Spanish speakers, but other bilingual candidates spoke Korean, Mandarin or Vietnamese.
+The majority of our bilingual candidates are Spanish speakers, but other bilingual candidates spoke Korean, Mandarin or Vietnamese.
 All of the students in attendance were interested in pursuing their Bilingual Authorization.